 Happy Days - Bright Futures

-Rowan Class is a specialist centre for children, aged between 4 and 8 with Speech, Language and Communication Needs.
-Our children who are of Reception age integrate into their mainstream classes for the morning and receive specialist teaching and speech and language therapy in the afternoon.
-Children from the centre who are in Key Stagse 1 and 2 are taught Maths and English in a specialist environment in the morning as well as receiving speech and language therapy and integrate into a mainstream class for Foundation subjects in the afternoon.
+Rowan Class is a specialist centre for children with Speech, Language and Communication Needs.
+Our children who are of Reception age integrate into their mainstream classes and receive specialist teaching and speech and language therapy at specific times during the day.
+Children from the centre who are in Key Stages 1 and 2 are taught Maths and English in a specialist environment in the morning as well as receiving speech and language therapy and integrate into a mainstream class for Foundation subjects in the afternoon.

 In Reception we follow The Early Years Foundation Stage Curriculum.
 Our Reception sessions are planned and organised to give children a wide variety of play opportunities both in the classroom and in our own outside area.
 The children in Key Stages 1 and 2 are taught using the Primary National Curriculum England, which was introduced in September 2014.